Lie Neurons: Adjoint-Equivariant Neural Networks for Semisimple Lie Algebras: Additional Experiments on

 In this experiment, we evaluate LN using 3 different architectures.
 They are 2 \texttt{LN-LR}, 2 \texttt{LN-LB}, and 2 \texttt{LN-LR} + 2 \texttt{LN-LB}, respectively.
 Each of them is followed by a regular linear layer to map the feature dimension back to $1$.

 Table~\ref{tab:equiv_results} lists the results of the equivariant experiment.
 We see that the MLP performs well on the regular test set but fails to generalize to the augmented data.
 Moreover, it has a high equivariance error.
+Similar to the invariant task, data augmentation improves the MLP's performance on the augmented test set, but at the cost of worse $Id$ test set performance, and the overall performance still lags behind our equivariant models.
 Our methods, on the other hand, generalize well on the adjoint-augmented data and achieve the lowest errors.
 The 2 \texttt{LN-LB} model performs the best.

+The training curves of this experiment is shown in Figure~\ref{fig:training_curves}.
+The proposed network converges much faster than the MLP, which again demonstrates the data efficiency of the equivariant method.

 From both the invariant and equivariant experiments, we observe that the \texttt{LN-LR} module works better on invariant tasks, while the \texttt{LN-LB} module performs better on the equivariant ones.
 We speculate this is because the \texttt{LN-LR} relies on the Killing form, which is an adjoint-invariant function, while the \texttt{LN-LB} leverages the Lie bracket, which is adjoint-equivariant.
 Nevertheless, if we combine both modules, the network performs favorably on both invariant and equivariant tasks.